 TO MAKE THE OVEN BAKED VERSION

 - Follow the recipe exactly as for the fried version but while you are preparing the chicken, heat a baking sheet in a 425F degree oven.
-Preheating the pan does 2 things; it prevents the chicken from sticking to the pan and it ensures that the heat from the oven starts going directly into the crust on the chicken to make sure it becomes crispy.
+Preheating the pan does two things; it prevents the chicken from sticking to the pan, and it ensures that the heat from the oven starts going directly into the crust on the chicken to make sure it becomes crispy.

 - Dip all your chicken pieces and coat as instructed.
 As you finish individual pieces, lay them out on a lightly floured cutting board while you finish getting them all ready.

 - When the pieces are all ready, take the hot pan from the oven and lightly oil the bottom of the baking pan with canola oil or other vegetable oil.
 Use only enough to coat the bottom of the pan.